• Skip to primary navigation

 Patio with view

 I was looking forward to a relaxing evening.
-We'd been up before dawn to hike Devil's Bridge; and in the afternoon, we'd climbed Cathedral Rock.
+We'd been up before dawn to hike Devil's Bridge and climbed Cathedral Rock in the afternoon.

 Handcrafted front door